 - $2.96 per burger

-I share this cost breakdown because I used this recipe as part of a series I am doing about only grocery shopping 20-24 times a year.
-I will update with a link here when I get through the whole cycle and can report back with full costs and recipes.
+This cost breakdown because I used this recipe as part of a series I am doing about only grocery shopping 20-24 times a year.
 I am passionate about cooking at home because I can ensure that the food is hot, tastes as I want it to, and can save TONS of money.

 As Mary Berry says, "With enthusiasm and flair anyone can become a fantastic home cook!"
 You can do it, I believe in you.